HuzaifaTP/npmsearch/README.md

 ## 4. STARTUP INSTRUCTIONS
 Run the following commands in the sequence provided:
-1. Unzip the file
-2. Run "npm install" inside the terminal to install all the project dependencies
+1. Run "npm install" inside the terminal to install all the project dependencies
-3. Run "npm start" to start the project on a local server (http://localhost:3000/)
+2. Run "npm start" to start the project on a local server (http://localhost:3000/)